-Here's why it's important to understand how hard inquiries work: shopping for lower cost credit can save you money.
-But if you're not careful, the inquiries that are created as a result of those applications can drop your credit scores, which in turn can result in higher interest rates when you borrow.
-On a large loan like a car loan or mortgage, a drop of even a few points can mean you'll pay a higher interest rate.
-And that, in turn, may mean you'll pay more over the life of the loan.
+Here’s why it’s important to understand how a hard inquiry works: shopping for lower cost credit can save you money.
+But if you’re not careful, the inquiries that are created as a result of those applications can drop your credit scores, which in turn can result in higher interest rates when you borrow.
+On a large loan like a car loan or mortgage, a drop of even a few points can mean you’ll pay a higher interest rate.
+And that, in turn, may mean you’ll pay more over the life of the loan.
 So avoiding unnecessary ones can save you money.

 An inquiry is created when your credit report is accessed.
 Let’s say you apply for a car loan and the lender requests your credit report and score from Experian.
 The fact that your credit information was used by a particular company will be noted on your Experian report with the date, name of the company that requested it, and the type of inquiry.

-Before we get into the specifics of how hard inquiries work, it's important to put them in perspective.
-Unless you have really been shopping heavily for credit (more on that in a moment), they shouldn't have a huge impact on your credit scores.
-The category "new credit" accounts for about 10% of your FICO credit scores, and inquiries are just a part of that category.
-As a result, a single inquiry is likely to drop your score by less than 5 points, but only if it's a hard inquiry, and with the limits described in a moment.
+Before we get into the specifics of how a hard inquiry works, it’s important to put them in perspective.
+Unless you have really been shopping heavily for credit (more on that in a moment), they shouldn’t have a huge impact on your credit scores.
+The category “new credit” accounts for about 10% of your FICO credit scores, and inquiries are just a part of that category.
+As a result, a single inquiry is likely to drop your score by less than 5 points, but only if it’s a hard inquiry, and with the limits described in a moment.